King County, Washington

 Levee removal project on the Snoqualmie River near Fall City, to allow greater flood storage and improved aquatic habitat to benefit threatened salmon and trout species.

-Cedar River wetland 79 fish and wildlife enhancement project
+Wetland 79 fish and wildlife enhancement project

 A capital improvement project to improve fish and wildlife habitat in a wetland near Maple Valley, Washington.